 “Think about what you would pay in childcare and home upkeep costs if the stay-at-home parent was gone!
 No matter what, you both need term life insurance.”

-When it comes to life insurance, her advice is clear.
+When it comes to life insurance plans, her advice is clear.

 “All you need is term life insurance.
-Term insurance is very inexpensive, because it will be in place for just a set term — such as 10 or 20 years — not forever.”
+Term insurance is very inexpensive, because it will be in place for just a set term — such as a 10 or 20 year term — not forever.”

-Suze Orman recommends term life insurance for pretty much everyone who needs to cover expenses for a set period of time: parents with young children who need support until they become independent adults, if you have spouse who depends on your income, or if you have a mortgage that needs to be paid.
+Suze Orman recommends term life insurance for pretty much everyone who needs to cover expenses for a set period of time: parents with young children who need support until they become independent adults, if you have a spouse or other loved ones who depend on your income, or if you have a mortgage that needs to be paid.

 Every week Clark Howard helps 3.5 million listeners “save more and spend less” on his nationally syndicated radio show The Clark Howard Show.
 He’s a best-selling author and television host known for his frugal way of living and helping listeners not get ripped off.